-Policy No. Coly17 Public Car Parking
+Policy No. Coly16 Public Car Parking

-Proposals for public car parking areas within the Colyton built-up area boundary, will be supported in their entirety or as part of new developments on suitable sites where:
+Proposals for public car parks, or public parking areas as part of new developments, within the Colyton built-up area boundary, will be supported where:

 - i. there is appropriate vehicular and pedestrian accessibility; and - ii. appropriate hard and soft landscaping is provided to ensure the design and layout are sensitive to the setting of the conservation area and to protect the amenity of neighbours.